-Croatia is an up-and-coming travel destination, and it holds the attraction of the new and as-yet unseen for many.
+Croatia is an up-and-coming travel destination, and it holds the attraction of the new and as-yet-unseen for many.
 But where in the world is Croatia?
 It's part of the Balkans in Eastern Europe, bordering the Adriatic Sea with a long and famously gorgeous coastline.

-This coastal country can be found in the lower right-hand side of a map of Eastern Europe on the Adriatic Sea.
+This coastal country can be found on the lower right-hand side of a map of Eastern Europe on the Adriatic Sea.
 If you can find Italy on the map, you can trace your finger across the Adriatic until you hit the opposite coast.